GuardianOfGods/unity-interview-questions/README.md

 <details><summary>Answer</summary>
 <p>

-- **Object-oriented programming** is a programming paradigm, or classification, that organizes a group of data attributes with functions or methods into a unit, known as an object.
+- **Object-oriented programming** is a programming paradigm, or classification, that organises a group of data attributes with functions or methods into a unit, known as an object.

 - There are 4 principles of OOP:
 - **Encapsulation** means to enclose data by containing it within an object.
 In OOP, encapsulation forms a barrier around data to protect it from the rest of the code.
 You can perform encapsulation by binding the data and its functions into a class.
 This action conceals the private details of a class and only exposes the functionality essential for interfacing with it.
 When a class doesn't allow direct access to its private data, it's well-encapsulated.
 - **Abstraction** refers to using simplified classes, rather than complex implementation code, to access objects.
 Often, it's easier to design a program when you can separate the interface of a class from its implementation.
 In OOP, you can abstract the implementation details of a class and present a clean, easy-to-use interface through the class member functions.
-Abstraction helps isolate the impact of changes made to the code so if an error occurs, the change only affects the implementation details of a class and not the outside code.
+Abstraction helps isolate the impact of changes made to the code, so if an error occurs, the change only affects the implementation details of a class and not the outside code.
-  - Most object-oriented languages support **Inheritance**, which means a new class automatically inhabits the same properties and functionalities as its parent class.
-Inheritance allows you to organize classes into hierarchies, where a class might have one or more parent or child classes.
+- Most object-oriented languages support **Inheritance**, which means a new class automatically inherits the same properties and functionalities as its parent class.
+Inheritance allows you to organise classes into hierarchies, where a class might have one or more parent or child classes.
 If a class has a parent class, it means the class has inherited the properties of the parent.
-The child class can also modify or extend the behavior of its parent class.
+The child class can also modify or extend the behaviour of its parent class.
 Inheritance allows you to reuse code without redefining the functions of a child class.
 - **Polymorphism** refers to creating objects with shared behaviors.
 In OOP, polymorphism allows for the uniform treatment of classes in a hierarchy.
 When you write code for objects at the root of the hierarchy, any objects created by a child class within the hierarchy have the same functions.
-Depending on the type of object, it may execute different behaviors.
+Depending on the type of object, it may execute different behaviours.

 </p>
 </details>

-**3. Question: What are the necessary conditions for objects to collider?.**
+**3. Question: What are the necessary conditions for objects to collide?**

 <details><summary>Answer</summary>
 <p>

 - Both objects must have a Collider, and one of the objects must also have a Rigidbody.

 </p>
 </details>

 **4. Question: What is the order in which OnEnable, Awake, and Start occur during runtime?
-Which ones are likely to occur repeatedly within the same object cycle?.**
+Which ones are likely to occur repeatedly within the same object cycle?**

 <details><summary>Answer</summary>
 <p>

 - **Awake** –> **OnEnable** -> **Start**. **OnEnable** can occur repeatedly in the same cycle!

 </p>
 </details>

-**5. Question: What difference between stack and queue?**
+**5. Question: What is the difference between stack and queue?**

 <details><summary>Answer</summary>
 <p>

-- **Stacks and queues** are both data structures that organize and manage collections of elements, but they differ in how elements are added and removed.
+- **Stacks and queues** are both data structures that organise and manage collections of elements, but they differ in how elements are added and removed.
 - **Stack**:
 - **Last In, First Out (LIFO)**: The last element added to the stack is the first one to be removed.
 Elements are added and removed from the same end, often referred to as the "top" of the stack.
 Common operations include push (to add an element) and pop (to remove the last-added element).
 - **Queue**
 - **First In, First Out (FIFO)**: The first element added to the queue is the first one to be removed.
 Elements are added at one end (rear or back) and removed from the other end (front).
 Common operations include enqueue (to add an element) and dequeue (to remove the first-added element).

 </p>
 </details>